Dept. of Geography and Spatial Sciences

 Kelsey Malloy, Ph.D.

 You can explore my webpage using the header at the top of the page.
 It contains current research projects & my CV.
 My professional social media & project accounts can be found below.
+Prospective students should visit the “Opportunities” tab for updates on opening in my lab.
 Enjoy!